-The First-Year Writing Program provides undergraduate students with coursework required to fulfill the University General Education Communication requirements in Writing and Reading.
-These courses introduce students to the academic discourse of the university community.
-The First-Year Writing Program consists of two courses: College Writing I (WRIT 105) and College Writing II (WRIT 106) with both courses being offered in traditional and hybrid Course Formats.
+The First-Year Writing Program provides undergraduate students with coursework required to fulfill the University General Education Communication requirements in Writing and consists of two courses: College Writing I (WRIT 105) and College Writing II (WRIT 106).
+Both courses are offered in traditional, online, and hybrid Course Formats.

 The Purpose of First-Year Writing Courses